danvolchek/door-unlocker/readme.md

 ### Install instructions
   - Follow [this guide](https://www.arduino.cc/en/Guide/ArduinoYunLin#toc18) (or possibly [this one](https://www.arduino.cc/en/Guide/ArduinoYun#toc16) depending on which Yun you bought) to get the Yun connected to your Wifi.
   - Follow [this guide](https://www.arduino.cc/en/Tutorial/YunSysupgrade) to upgrade your Yun to the latest version.
-  - Install the openssl utils using `opk update` and then `opkg install openssl-util`.
+  - SSH into your Yun and install the openssl utils using `opk update` and then `opkg install openssl-util`.
-  - **You'll need to update the key and iv in arduino.ino**.
+  - **You'll need to update the key and iv in arduino.ino.
+See the TODOs.**
   - Connect your Yun to your PC and upload the sketch.
 ### Overview
 This is the the code for the Arduino which: